lenesk/sokolova.dk/participle-in-danish-in-the-adjective-function.md

-# Participle in Danish in the adjective function
+# Participle in Danish in the adjective function (sokolova.dk)

 *Elena Sokolova, September 8 <sup>th</sup> 2021*